Sport New Zealand Logo

 • Help us to set expectations, both for ourselves and the athletes we coach.

-• Affect things like the way we teach, how we work with individual athletes, our communication strategies, and our team values.
+• Affect things like the way we coach and teach, how we work with individual athletes, our communication strategies, and our team values.

 • Provide valuable guidance throughout our coaching journey — particularly when we face adversity.